wjakew/done/README.md

 It can be used for individual tasks or entire projects.
 The goal of timeboxing is to improve focus, increase productivity, and reduce procrastination by creating a sense of urgency and limiting distractions.

+### Creating Memories

+Every day when you log to the application done creates an empty memory object for you.
+You can fill it with your thoughts, ideas, or anything you want to remember.

 # DoneApplication